 On June 30, 2022, pursuant to the Warrant Subscription Agreement, the Company issued the Ampere Warrant upon receipt of an aggregate of \$5 million (including the exercise price), and upon such payment and issuance, 500,000 shares of the Company's common stock vested under the warrant and were immediately exercised by Ampere pursuant to the terms of the Ampere Warrant.
 The purchase of the Ampere Warrant pursuant to the Warrant Subscription Agreement was conditioned upon, among other things, the consummation of the Business Combination pursuant to the Merger Agreement and the entry into a collaboration agreement between Legacy Rigetti and Ampere.
-Pursuant to the Warrant Subscription Agreement, Ampere is required to pay, subject to the satisfaction of certain conditions, an additional \$4,999,950 to the Company no later than the second anniversary of the date of the Warrant Subscription Agreement, and upon such payment, the Unexercised Warrant Shares will vest and be exercisable by Ampere at an exercise price of \$0.0001 per share pursuant to the terms of the Ampere Warrant.
-If the conditions to payment are not satisfied by the second anniversary of the date of the Warrant Subscription Agreement, the Company may reject Ampere's payment of the additional \$4,999,950 and the Unexercised Warrant Shares will not vest or be exercisable and Ampere will have no further obligation with respect to the payment of the additional \$4,999,950.
+Pursuant to the Warrant Subscription Agreement, Ampere is required to pay, subject to the satisfaction of certain conditions, the Additional Payment of \$4,999,950 to the Company no later than the second anniversary of the date of the Warrant Subscription Agreement, and upon such payment, the Unexercised Warrant Shares will vest and be exercisable by Ampere at an exercise price of \$0.0001 per share pursuant to the terms of the Ampere Warrant.
+If the conditions to payment are not satisfied by the second anniversary of the date of the Warrant Subscription Agreement, the Company may reject Ampere's payment of the Additional Payment and the Unexercised Warrant Shares will not vest or be exercisable and Ampere will have no further obligation with respect to the payment of the additional \$4,999,950.
+We cannot predict when or if the Additional Payment will be received by the Company and if the Unexercised Warrant Shares will vest and become exercisable, and it is possible that we may never receive the Additional Payment, that the Ampere Warrant will not be exercised for the additional 500,000 shares of common stock, and that the Unexercised Warrant Shares may never be issued.